mikhi-mh/teaching-git-to-friends/README.md

-# learning but mostly teaching git to collegue and friends
+# learning Git but mostly teaching git to collegue and friends